 - You should refrigerate the dough before rolling it out.

 - Depending on the recipe, if the pie crust is blind baked, put some weights on it, so that the tart shell does not rise or shrink.

 - 3 tbsp sugar (if making a sweet crust)

 - 2 tablespoons (or more if your like it sweet) granulated white sugar ( skip for savory tarts)

-- 1 cup (2 sticks) (226 grams) unsalted butter, chilled, and cut into small pieces
+- 226 grams unsalted butter, chilled, grated on a box grater or cut into small pieces

 - Ice water (about 2 - 3 tbsp)